An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: SIMULATION STUDY

 \subsection{\textsf{MONTE CARLO SIMULATION STUDY}}

-To assess the finite-sample performance of the proposed methods we now present the results of a Monte Carlo simulation study, where we repeat 1\,000 times the one-shot experiments from Section~\ref{oneshot}.
-We consider the following sample sizes, $n = 100$, $n = 250$, and $n = 500$.
+To assess the finite-sample performance of the proposed methods{,} we now present the results of a Monte Carlo simulation study, where we repeat 250 times the one-shot experiments from Section~\ref{oneshot}.
+We consider the {different} sample sizes {of} $n = 100$, $n = 250$, and $n = 500$.

-{We start with the regression coefficient estimates.
-Figure~\ref{boxplots} presents side-by-side boxplots of the coefficient estimates for each scenario for the case $n = 250$.
-As it can be seen from Figure~\ref{boxplots}, the estimates tend to be close to the true values thus suggesting that the proposed methods are able to learn what covariates are significant for the bulk, but not for the tail---and vice-versa; further experiments (results not shown) indicate that performance may deteriorate if the number of common effects between tail and bulk is large.
-The coefficient estimates for the cases $n = 100$ and $n = 500$ are reported in the Supplementary Material, and as expected the larger the sample size the more accurate the estimates.}
+{Figure~\ref{boxplots} presents side-by-side boxplots of the coefficient estimates for each scenario for the case $n = 250${, and we can see that} the estimates tend to be close to the true values thus suggesting that the proposed methods are able to learn what covariates are significant for the {lower values}, but not for the tail (and vice-versa); further {simulation} experiments (results not shown) indicate that performance may deteriorate if the number of common effects between {left and right tails} is large.
+The coefficient estimates for the cases $n = 100$ and $n = 500$ are reported in the Supplementary Material{;} as expected{,} the larger the sample size{,} the more accurate the estimates.} {The frequency of variable selection table presented in the Supplementary Material suggests a satisfactory performance of the method in terms of variable selection.}

 We now move to the conditional density.
-To compare the fitted conditional density against the true as the sample size increases, we resort to the Mean Integrated Squared Error (MISE):
+To compare the fitted conditional density against the true as the sample size increases, we resort to the {mean integrated squared error} (MISE):

-Figure~\ref{mise} presents a boxplot with the MISE for each run of the simulation experiment.
-As it can be seen from Figure~\ref{mise}, MISE tends to decrease as the $n$ increases, thus indicating that a better performance of the proposed methods is to be expected on larger samples.